sparcopen/open-research-doathon/README.md

 Each day will run 9am - 6pm.
 We'll provide breakfast, lunch, and snacks (including coffee, of course) with informal dinner & drinks each evening.
 The program is designed to be lightweight and flexible to allow the maximum time for doing.

+Virtual participants are encouraged to peak in on our activities any time, but we recommend defaulting to something like 9am - 6pm in their respective time zones.

 ## Day one

 9-10 am: Breakfast